aws-samples/awsome-distributed-training/3.test_cases/torchtune/slurm/README.md

 export WANDB_API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-## 3. Build torchtune container
+## 3. Building the Torchtune Container

-Before running training jobs, you need to use a build docker container image.
-[Enroot](https://github.com/NVIDIA/enroot) will be used to turn the image into unprivileged sandbox for Slurm.
+Before initiating any training jobs, it's essential to prepare a Docker container image.
+We'll utilize [Enroot](https://github.com/NVIDIA/enroot), a tool designed to convert Docker images into unprivileged sandboxes.
+This is particularly useful for running containers within Slurm-managed clusters.

-Submit `build-image.sbatch`:
+### Submitting the Build Job

+To start the build process, submit the `build-image.sbatch` script to Slurm:

 ```bash
 sbatch build-image.sbatch
 ```

+#### Monitoring the Build Progress

-You can check build progress through log files:
+Keep an eye on the build progress by tailing the log files:

 ```bash
 tail -f logs/build-image_*
 ```

-The build process was successuful if you could see the following lines at the end of the log:
+A successful build process is indicated by the following lines at the end of the log file:

 ```bash
 Number of fifo nodes 0